Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 There are many treatments available to relieve the symptoms caused by neuropathy.

-Steps you can take to prevent diabetic neuropathy
+How to prevent diabetic neuropathy

 You should also check your feet every day and have your feet checked by a healthcare professional once a year.
 This is particularly important if you think you’ve lost the feeling in your feet.
 Speak to your diabetes healthcare team for advice if you think you’re developing any signs of neuropathy.